Analogies for Plural, Multiple & DID Systems

 This is a very formal rather than casual analogy, that goes many layers deep and ties into United Front self-help materials by the Crisses.

-In this analogy, your body is a human mecha (an organic robot vehicle) interacting with Human Space (the external world).
-Your inner world is regarded much like a spaceship, your system are the residents of the spaceship.
+We have we modeled our internal world after a spaceship to follow this model/analogy.
+In this analogy, your body is a human mecha (an organic robot vehicle) spaceship interacting with Human Space (the external world).
+Your inner world is regarded much like a spaceship (picture Star Trek or similar), your system are the residents of the spaceship.

 This analogy counts the importance of the shared body in terms of it being a life support vessel for the residents, and how the body is experienced externally and internally.
 Residents can't just up and leave the spaceship or they'll be without life support — though this analogy does account for brief forays out of body for those who experience such things (an "away team" or someone in a space suit with a pressurized suit and a tether so they don't detach from the ship being somewhat analogous to the "Silver Cord" of some astral travel philosophies).